fidell1998/post-install-config/README.md

 After logging into your **osTicket** installation as an administrator, you’ll notice two main interfaces: the **Agent Panel** and the **Admin Panel**.

 If you're currently in the **Agent Panel**, you’ll see a button labeled **"Admin Panel"** in the top-right corner.
-This confirms your current view is the Agent Panel — the area where support tickets are created, viewed, and managed.
+This confirms your current view is the Agent Panel, the area where support tickets are created, viewed, and managed.

 Click on **"Admin Panel"** to switch to the administrative interface.
 This is where we’ll perform backend configurations for our **Company**.

 <img width="1916" height="1007" alt="1" src="https://github.com/user-attachments/assets/d1bec9d6-759c-47a9-8cab-c57e007d06af" />

 Now we're in the **Admin Panel**.
-You can confirm this by checking the top-right corner — it will display a button labeled **"Agent Panel"**, indicating that you're currently in the admin interface.
+You can confirm this by checking the top-right corner, it will display a button labeled **"Agent Panel"**, indicating that you're currently in the admin interface.

 Next, click on the **"Agent Panel"** button to switch back to the agent interface.
 Once you're there, navigate to the **"Agents"** tab in the top navigation bar, and then select **"Roles"** from the dropdown menu.